 Habitat: Clitoria ternatea grows in Human Altered environments and is commonly grown as an ornamental climber.

-Distribution: Clitoria ternatea is native to Africa but is now widespread in the tropics and subtropics worldwide.
+Distribution: Clitoria ternatea is NOT native to the Lucayan Archipelago.
+It is native to Africa but is now widespread in the tropics and subtropics worldwide.
 In the Lucayan Archipelago it is found in the northern island groupings.

 Medicinal/Cultural/Economic usage: Clitoria ternatea is not known to be used medicinally in the Lucayan Archipelago.
 It has been used in Ayurvedic medicine to treat a variety of issues including stress, memory, depression, and convulsions.